Voluntary NI – Protecting State Benefits and Pension if You Have Low Profits

 Entitlement to State Benefits, primarily State Pension, is currently generated from either:

-• Employees – including Company Directors – Class 1 National Insurance from an Employment / Job – confusingly, no NI is due on weekly earnings of less than £123 (2024/25), and NI is payable at 8.0% on weekly earnings over £242 (2024/25) – between these thresholds you get a NI credit (effectively you pay NI at 0%), meaning the threshold for benefit entitlement is £123 a week even if there is no actual NI deduction from your payslip.
+• Employees – including Company Directors – Class 1 National Insurance from an Employment / Job – confusingly, no NI is due on weekly earnings of less than £125, and NI is payable at 8.0% on weekly earnings over £242 – between these thresholds you get a NI credit (effectively you pay NI at 0%), meaning the threshold for benefit entitlement is £125 a week even if there is no actual NI deduction from your payslip.
+However you must earn at least £125/week (or £542/month) for a pay period to qualify.

-• Self employed – Class 2 National Insurance from Self Employment – this has changed for 2024/25:
+• Self employed – Class 2 National Insurance from Self Employment – this has changed from 2025/26 onward:

 • NI credit as a carer or parent – see see HMRCs guide to Voluntary NI